selfishprimate/sketchize/README.md

 1. You can create wireframes for your mobile, tablet or desktop projects.
 2. You can make rapid drawings and take faster notes during time of project meetings.
 3. You can use Sketchize to ideate your ideas for your UX projects.
-4. You can sketch out anything you like by using the sketchpad sheets with and without grid versions.
+4. You can sketch out anything you like by using the sketchpads with and without dotted grid versions.

 ## How can you use the sketch sheets?